Jael and Sisera (Artemisia Gentileschi)

 Jael and Sisera is a painting by the Italian Baroque artist Artemisia Gentileschi, executed around 1620.

 Description

-Subject Matter
+Subject matter

-The topic of the canvas is taken from the Book of Judges, verses 4:11-22 and 5:24-31.
-It depicts the moment in which a Kenite woman Jael is about to kill Sisera, a defeated Canaanite general.
+The topic of the canvas is taken from the Book of Judges, verses 4:11–22 and 5:24–31.
+It depicts the moment in which the Kenite woman Jael is about to kill Sisera, a defeated Canaanite general.
 After his defeat by the Israelites he flees to a nearby settlement, where Jael takes him in, promises to feed him and hide him from the authorities.
-The moment he is asleep she drives a tent peg through his temple; an act that earned Jael praise for her courage in the biblical text.
+The moment he is asleep she drives a tent peg through his temple, an act that earned Jael praise for her courage in the biblical text.

-Through the Middle Ages, the story is depicted in parallel with Judith, the personified virtue Humilitas, and the Blessed Virgin Mary, amongst others.
+Through the Middle Ages, the story is depicted in parallel with Judith, the personified virtue Humilitas, and the Virgin Mary, amongst others.
 Assorted and varied images can be found in manuscripts of the 14th century Speculum Humanae Salvationis.
 Artistic depictions of the story are common in the Middle Ages and throughout the Modern Era.